resthub/resthub-backbone-tutorial/README.md

 * Update TasksView to only append one task when added to the collection instead of rendering the whole list again.
 * Test in the console.
+* Manage click in TaskView to toggle task's details visibility.